nickderobertis/plugin/docsrc/source/index.rst

-.. plugin documentation master file, created by cookiecutter-pypi-sphinx.
+.. plugitin documentation master file, created by cookiecutter-pypi-sphinx.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.